 This trip offers unbelievably scenic views of the Coeur d'Alene National Forest, while the headwaters of the river are a great opportunity to catch a native trophy cutthroat trout.
 On average, the fish in this river range between 12"-14" with several trophy fish stretching the tape at over 20'' long.
 Dry flies are the name of the game in this crystal-clear river.

 Solid bug hatches of Salmon flies, golden stones, green drakes, pmd's, bwo's, and midges along with mandatory river wide catch and release since 2008 allow these Westslope cutthroat trout to remain fat and happy.
-A full lunch will be provided on this trip and we will try our best to cater to any of your dietary needs.
+A full lunch will be provided on this trip and the local guides will try their best to cater to any of your dietary needs.
 This trip starts at 7:30 a.m. and finishes between 5:00-6:00 p.m.; there is a 3-person limit per guide.